Official Website of

 ABOUT

 Jennings’s book Carry the Rock: Race, Football and the Soul of an American City, about the Little Rock (Ark.)
-Central High School football team fifty years after the 1957 integration crisis, was recently reissued in a revised edition with a new author’s preface by the University of Arkansas Press.
+Central High School football team fifty years after the 1957 integration crisis, was reissued in 2023 by the University of Arkansas Press.
+It will be available as an audiobook in 2026.
 The Wall Street Journal’s review said the book “transcends the season-on-the-brink genre.”

 BOOKS